ABC7 News - KGO Bay Area and San Francisco News

 - Weather forecast for Monday afternoon

-- Russian River residents warned to evacuate due to flooding
+- Russian River takes over Guerneville, residents clean up

-- Deputies, good samaritans rescue girl from overturned car in Placer County creek

 Featured